buggedbit/compost/README.md

 TicToc is a java package which manages date and time.
-It is specially made for android, though you can as well use it in any java application.
-It is rigourously tested, debugged and optimized.
+It is rigorously tested, debugged and optimized.

-Precision upto Seconds
+Precision up to seconds
 Range from 01/01/0001 00:00:00 to 31/12/2147483647 23:59:00

 How to Use ?